-Electronic Information Technology Accessibility
+Electronic Information Technology and Software Accessibility

 The clause below must be included in all contracts involved in the purchase or subscription use of electronic information technology (EIT).